Baháʼí views on science: Baháʼí views on evolution

 Not all Bahá'ís were convinced of the argument that ʻAbdu'l-Bahá's statements are in complete alignment with modern evolutionary theory.
 Salman Oskooi wrote his 2009 thesis on the subject and was unconvinced by the various authors trying to reconcile the issue with modern science, writing that ʻAbdu'l-Bahá's statements have an "apparent discord with science", "appear uninterpretable in any sense but their apparent meaning", and the apparent meaning is that "humans have been distinct from other beings since the time of some primitive stage of our evolution."
 Oskooi concluded that ʻAbdu'l-Bahá was fallible on scientific matters, but that the issue does not contradict the fundamental premise of the faith.
 Also in 2009, Ian Kluge wrote that, "There is no question that ʻAbdu'l-Bahá's views on human evolution are in conflict with current scientific thought", but he concluded that religion cannot "uncritically agree with science on all its pronouncements at all times" due to the changing nature of science itself.

-According to Bahá'í philosopher Ali Murad Davoudi, Bahá'í holy writings rarely comment on scientific findings, and when they do, they are mostly aimed at refuting non-scientific and ideology-oriented results that some have deduced from science.
-As an example, ʻAbdu'l-Bahá's comments on evolution aim at refuting the prescription and justification of war, competition, and denial of the spiritual aspect of human being that some ideologies have deduced from evolution.
-In the foreword of Some Answered Questions a similar point is raised: "A careful review of ‘Abdu’l‑Bahá’s statements in this volume and in other sources suggests that His concern is not with the mechanisms of evolution but with the philosophical, social, and spiritual implications of the new theory. ...
-For Bahá’ís, the science of evolution is accepted, but the conclusion that humanity is merely an accidental branch of the animal kingdom—with all its attendant social implications—is not."